PopicLab/insilicoSV/docs/inputs.md

 9. *allow_sv_overlap [optional]*: bool - set to `True` to allow this variant set to be overlapped by SVs (default: False).
 Setting it to True for variants other than SNPs and INDELs will raise an error.

-For specifying arm gain/loss or aneuploidy, the following parameters are available:

-10. *arm_gain_loss=False [optional]*: bool - set to `True` for the SV to duplicate or delete an entire chromosome arm.
-11. *arm_percent=[100, 100] [optional]*: [int, int] - a range [min_percent, max_percent] from which to determine the percentage of the chromosome arm to duplicate or delete.
-The operation starts from the extremity of the arm.
-12. *aneuploidy=False [optional]*: bool - set to True for the SV to duplicate or delete a whole chromosome copy.
-13. *aneuploidy_chrom=None [optional]*: List[str] - A list of chromosome names (e.g., ['chr21', 'chrX']) on which aneuploidy is permitted to occur.
-If None, aneuploidy can occur on any chromosome.

 The following parameters can be set on the top level of the config file and provide higher-order controls over SV placement:
 1. *reference*: str - path to input reference used as template for simulation.
 2. *blacklist_regions*: list[str] - list of paths to BED or VCF files containing intervals to be ignored during SV placement (see [example config](use_cases#example-4---marking-banned-intervals-of-the-genome)).